June 20, 2024

 Co-creator/showrunner Ryan Condal continues to build out the show's central bitter feud between warring families in true high fantasy soap opera fashion.
 Journeyman filmmaker Alan Taylor takes over the reins from Miguel Sapochnik (still an executive producer) as the series' primary producer/director and advances the darkly grim tone and moody cinematography.

-Stars Emma D'Arcy (Team Black) and Olivia Cooke (Team Green) as Rhaenyra and Alicent extend their deep-seated rivalry leading their respective Targaryen factions in pursuit of control of the Iron Throne through dangerous strategic allegiances.
+Stars Emma D'Arcy ("Team Black") and Olivia Cooke ("Team Green") as Rhaenyra and Alicent extend their deep-seated rivalry leading their respective Targaryen factions in pursuit of control of the Iron Throne through dangerous strategic allegiances.
 A long, silver-haired Matt Smith does more fine dramatic work as the menacing, power-hungry uncle-husband to the would-be Queen Rhaenyra while looking for his own place in rule.

-Emma D'Arcy Ryan Condal Alan Taylor | House of the Dragon HBO
+Matt Smith Emma D'Arcy Ryan Condal Alan Taylor | House of the Dragon | HBO Season 2

 HotD's debut season (spanning two decades) treated us to some juicy feminist machinations in a patriarchal medieval fantasy setting revolving around the perils of giving birth, bearing male heirs, and being the first in line for the crown.
 Reproduction is seen as both a threat and tool while the balance of how power is chased, wielded, and passed down provides all the intrigue for seeding future conflicts.